-English Language, English Literature, Mathematics, Science (Double or Triple Award), Geography or History, the Modern Foreign Language you studied in Year 9, and then two additional optional subjects.
+English Language, English Literature, Mathematics, Science (Double or Triple Award), Geography or History, the Modern Foreign Language you studied in Year 9, and then two additional free choice subjects.
 You will also study core PE and PSHE, though these are not GCSEs and you will not receive a qualification for them.

-Who can I ask for help with selecting options?
+Who can I ask for help with selecting subjects?

 If it's about a particular subject, speak to your subject teacher or that subject's Head of Department.
-If it's about something technical or a question about how the options process works, speak to your form tutor who will pass it on to the correct person.
-You can find the email addresses of the Heads of Department in the GCSE Curriculum Choices Booklet available on the KS4 GCSE Options page of our website.
+If it's about something technical or a question about how the choices process works, speak to your form tutor who will pass it on to the correct person.
+You can find the email addresses of the Heads of Department in the GCSE Curriculum Choices Booklet available on the KS4 GCSE Choices page of our website.

-What should I not do when thinking about my option choices?
+What should I not do when thinking about my subject choices?

-Don't select options because your friends have chosen them, or because they have a specific teacher assigned.
+Don't select subjects because your friends have chosen them, or because they have a specific teacher assigned.
 Choose them because you want to study them, you are good at them, or they are relevant for your future career plans or interests.

-How do I select my options?
+How do I select my subjects?

 You will use an online system to select your choices.
 It is called "SIMS Options".
+Access to this will be provided in your Computing lesson in the week commencing 3rd March.